dr-joe-wirth/phantasm/docker_build_files/README.md

     |         yes        |        irrelevant       |       option 3       |
     |____________________|_________________________|______________________|

+There is also a [fourth option](#34-option-4-ranking-possible-phylogenetic-markers-in-a-known-set-of-genomes) that can be used identify phylogenetic markers for a set of user-specified of genomes.

 ## 3.1.
 Option 1: unknown reference genomes and unknown phylogenetic marker(s)
 If you have an annotated genome sequence but you do not know a suitable phylogenetic marker and you do not know which reference genomes would be appropriate to use, then PHANTASM can be run in three steps: